-What do private and public limited companies have in common?
+What do private and public companies have in common?

-Both private limited companies and PLCs are distinct legal entities; they can own assets and property and be held liable for debts.
+Both private limited companies and PLCs are distinct legal entities.
+They can own assets and property, and they can be held liable for debts.
 Both of these business structures limit the liability of shareholders to the value of their shares.

 Furthermore, they are both incorporated companies and must be registered with Companies House, which involves creating a memorandum and articles of association, along with certain other formalities.

-There are also various common duties which apply to private and public companies, such as annual filing requirements (i.e. confirmation statement, annual accounts and company tax return), and both are governed by the Companies Act 2006.
+There are also various common duties which apply to private and public companies, such as annual filing requirements (i.e., Confirmation statements, annual accounts, and Company Tax Returns), and both are governed by the Companies Act 2006.

 What are the main differences between PLCs and private companies?

-Other distinctions between private and public limited companies include:
+Other distinctions between private and public companies include:

 - Minimum number of directors – private companies only need one director, whereas two are required for public companies.